 Oshkosh Area School District (Rise Up)

-Melissa Laughlin Holtz is a case manager with the Connected Community Wellness Screen program and the Hortonville Areas School District (E3).
-Melissa has a Bachelor of Science degree in Human Services Leadership from UW-Oshkosh and most recently was accepted in the Masters of Social Work (part-time) program at UW-Green Bay.
-She has 10+ years of experience working with youth and adults in various roles within the mental health setting and is passionate about empowering individuals to make positives changes that allow them to truly thrive.
-Originally from New London, WI, Melissa now resides in Oshkosh with her husband, Brian and their pets.
-She’s an avid reader, enjoys spending time with friends and family, the outdoors, running, yoga, movies and music.
+Melissa Laughlin Holtz is a clinician with the Connected Community Wellness Screen program and the Oshkosh Area School District (Rise Up).
+Melissa has a Bachelor of Science degree in Human Services Leadership from UW-Oshkosh and is working on her Master of Social Work degree (part-time) at UW-Green Bay.
+She has 12+ years of experience working with youth and adults in various roles within the fields of healthcare and mental health and is passionate about empowering individuals to make positives changes that allow them to truly thrive.
+Originally from New London, WI, Melissa now resides in Oshkosh with her husband, Brian, and their pets.
+She is an avid reader, enjoys spending time with friends and family, nature, running, yoga, watching movies, listening to podcasts and music.
 Melissa is also involved with her community, particularly the Oshkosh Area Humane Society.

 Hannah is a case manager with the Connected Community Wellness Screen Program.
 She grew up in Oshkosh, WI and graduated from UW-Oshkosh with her bachelor of science degree in Human Services Leadership.
 Hannah has experience working with school aged children and adults with developmental disabilities and mental illness.
 She also has experience working with the aging population.
 Her passion is working with young children and promoting the importance of mental health to overall wellbeing and helping eliminate the stigma surrounding mental health.
 Hannah also loves spending time with friends and family and volunteering in her community.